Skip to content

 How Can You Justify Buying That?

-There is a pious theme that seems to be arising in Personal Finance bloggers these days.
-Allow me to confess that I do not always practice what I preach as a personal finance kibitzer.
+There seems to be a pious theme among Personal Finance bloggers these days.
+I do not always practice what I preach as a personal finance kibitzer.
 Remember, if not buying a coffee a few days a week somehow resolves your financial issues, you are unique.

-Now, let me clarify that statement in that I have often written about Tim Horton’s Savings Plan, yet I do buy coffee (and tea) at Tim Horton’s myself (I can hear the gasps of horror).
+Let me clarify that statement in that I have often written about Tim Horton’s Savings Plan, yet I do buy coffee (and tea) at Tim Horton’s myself (I can hear the gasps of horror).
 Every once in a while, I like Tim’s, and their steeped tea is quite good.
-I am OK with that (it’s usually one every day), but I have no big issue with this.
+I am OK with that (usually one every day), but I have no big issue.
 I don’t even think of this as a guilty pleasure.
 Feel free to criticize my ability to speak out of both sides of my mouth.

 Starbucks coffe?